Consentua/blog/_posts/2019-07-15-Consentua-withdraws-from-IAB-framework.md

 tags: [IAB, Consent Framework.
 Personal Data, GDPR, Privacy, Consent]
 ---

-##Consentua withdraws from the IAB framework
+## Consentua withdraws from the IAB framework

 <strong>London, UK.
-25th June 2019.</strong> The makers of Consentua, the world leading consent and preference management platform - Making it easy to do the right thing, by helping data controllers to be trustworthy and supporting individuals to have choice and control - have decided not to renew their subscription to the International Advertising Bureau on July 1st 2019, as they feel the ethos of the IAB  cannot be reconciled with the aims of the Consentua product.
+25th June 2019.</strong> The makers of Consentua, the world leading consent management platform have decided not to renew their subscription to the International Advertising Bureau on July 1st 2019, as they feel the ethos of the IAB consent framework cannot be reconciled with the aims of the Consentua produc - Making it easy to do the right thing, by helping data controllers to be trustworthy and supporting individuals to have choice and control.

 <strong>Richard Gomer, Consentua, Product Director</strong> said, “At the heart of our consent and preference management platform are the key principles of trust, control, and regulatory compliance.
 We make it easier for data controllers to process data Lawfully, Fairly and Transparently, and we give choice and control to data subjects.
 The Information Commissioner’s Office (ICO) recently confirmed that the $200bn ad tech industry buy and sell adverts in real time auctions in a way that is illegal, and contrary to what we believe is sustainable, responsible, or ethical.”